Online Importance Sampling for Stochastic Gradient Optimization: Background

-The parameter update step in~\cref{eq:gradientDescent} involves evaluating the total-loss gradient $\nabla \totalloss{\theta_t}$.
-This requires processing the entire dataset $\dataset$ at each of potentially many (thousands of) steps, rendering the optimization computationally infeasible.
-In practice one has to resort to mini-batch gradient descent which estimates the gradient from a small set $\{ x_i \}_{i=1}^\batchSize \subset \dataset$ of randomly chosen data points in a Monte Carlo fashion:
+The parameter update in~\cref{eq:gradientDescent} involves evaluating the total-loss gradient $\nabla \totalloss{\theta_t}$.
+This requires processing the entire dataset $\dataset$ at each of potentially many (thousands of) steps, making the optimization computationally infeasible.
+In practice one has to resort to mini-batch gradient descent \newtext{at each iteration} which estimates the gradient from a small set $\{ x_i \}_{i=1}^\batchSize \subset \dataset$ of randomly chosen data points \newtext{from the entire dataset} in a Monte Carlo fashion: